farcasterxyz/hub-monorepo/apps/hubble/www/docs/docs/messages.md

 ## 6. Verification

-A Verification is a delta that contains a bi-directional signature proving that an fid has control over an Ethereum address.
+A Verification is a delta that contains a bi-directional signature proving that a fid has control over an Ethereum address.

 ### 6.1 VerificationAddEthAddressBody